View All

 Share:

 Strategic capacity planning focuses on long-term considerations and involves making decisions about overall capacity levels and investments in resources.
+These decisions typically require financial modeling, demand forecasting, and cross-functional alignment between operations and finance.
 Three main strategies are commonly used:

 Lag Strategy

-This strategy involves adding capacity after an increase in demand has been observed.
-By adopting a cautious approach, organizations ensure that the demand is sustained before investing in additional resources.
-While this strategy minimizes the risk of overcapacity, it may lead to temporary delays and dissatisfaction if demand grows rapidly.
+The lag strategy involves adding capacity only after an increase in demand has been observed.
+This cautious approach minimizes the risk of overcapacity but may lead to temporary delays or customer dissatisfaction if demand increases faster than expected.

 Lead Strategy